 • Although number bonds and multiplication tables are taught in school, and sent home for homework, regular practise is essential to really embed the facts.
 From Year 1, they will start to learn their number bonds to 10.
 These are the numbers which, added together, form 10 (e.g. 3 + 7).
 Children need to know these fluently and quickly, without having to count.
 Once they know these, they learn their number bonds to 20, 50 and 100.
 Children who know their number bonds are ready for multiplication tables.
 Again, children need to be fluent in these, able to answer any multiplication or division question up to 12 x 12 in fewer than two seconds.

-• Ask them to ‘prove’ their answers, or ‘convince’ you they are correct.
+• Develop mathematical thinking.
+Ask them to ‘prove’ their answers, or ‘convince’ you they are correct.
 You could also ask them how they would explain what they have done to somebody who disagreed with what they said.
+Encourage the use mathematical language as much as possible.

 • Find out what’s involved.
 Become familiar with the language.
 For example, the NRich website has an abundance of articles on the subject (we also use this site as a teaching resource.)